grahamwaters/seeking-contributors/README.md

 - Graham Waters, Data Scientist & ML Research Fellow

-# How to Support My Work
+# Caffeine and Sundry Necessities
 If you'd like to contribute to the hours, I spend staring at my screen in deep concentration, I welcome any caffeine donations. ☕ Also, if you'd like to sponsor a project you see on my page, please let me know where I should focus my attention.
 Open Source is a big brave new world.
 Cheers!

 <div align='center'>